 No one could have predicted what summer 2020 would entail when the year began.
 While the season is known for its unpredictable weather in certain regions, add a global pandemic on top of that, and that can lead to pandemonium.
 Technologies and software like Zencity are a vital tool in your crisis management arsenal, whether it be a global pandemic or life-threatening storms.
 Artificial Intelligence and big data can help you eliminate theorizing and assumption from the equation, providing you with data-backed insights to confidently address any crisis head on.

-Find out how our 160+ partner cities and counties are using Zencity to manage their severe weather management with Zencity’s Interactive Weather Insights Map.
+Find out how our partner cities and counties are using Zencity to manage severe weather with Zencity’s Interactive Weather Insights Map.